Steve Mike-Mayer

-Istvan "Steve" Mike-Mayer (born September 8, 1947) is a former American football kicker in the NFL from 1975–1980 for the San Francisco 49ers, Detroit Lions, New Orleans Saints, and the Baltimore Colts.
+Istvan "Steve" Mike-Mayer (Pronounced "MICK-uh-my-ur") (born September 8, 1947) is a Hungarian former professional American football kicker in the National Football League (NFL) from 1975 to 1980 for the San Francisco 49ers, Detroit Lions, New Orleans Saints, and Baltimore Colts.
 His brother Nick Mike-Mayer also played in the NFL.
 Mike-Mayer played college football at the University of Maryland, College Park.